darkobits/assert-is/README.md

 //=> [1, 2, 3]

 assertIsIterable(function () {});
-//=> TypeError('Expected type of value to be any of "array" or "map" or "weakMap" or "weakSet", got "function".')
+//=> TypeError('Expected type of value to be any of "Array", "Map", "WeakMap" or "WeakSet", got "function".')
 ```

 ## Additional Assertions